Bundesliga

 18. Toni Kroos

 Already regarded as one of the finest midfielders in the game at the start of Brazil 2014, Kroos was well and truly a global star by the end of it.
 The technically gifted playmaker, who enjoyed a two-year loan spell at Bayer Leverkusen from Bayern from 2008 to 2010, had a fantastic tournament in central midfield in Brazil, starting every game and scoring twice in the statement 7-1 win against the hosts.
-He left Bayern for Real Madrid following the tournament, where he has remained ever since, winning the Champions League four more times since his 2013 success with Bayern.
+He left Bayern for Real Madrid following the tournament, where he would win five more Champions Leagues to go with his 2013 success for Bayern, plus four La Liga titles to take his personal collection up to 34 trophies - the most by any German player at professional level.
+He retired from club and international football after Euro 2024 at the age of 34.

 19. Mario Götze